Companies that use Posthog Session Recording

 All user experience and session recording Posthog Session Recording

-Posthog Session Recording We detected 4,963 customers using Posthog Session Recording.
-The most common industry is Software Development (24%) and the most common company size is 11-50 employees (38%).
+Posthog Session Recording We detected 5,267 companies using Posthog Session Recording and 113 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (24%) and the most common company size is 11-50 employees (39%).
 We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login